crosen188/ibm-containers-interconnect-2017/1-Intro-to-IBM-Containers-and-Docker.md

         	docker ps
         	docker images

-##Congratulations!!!
-You have successfully accomplished lab 1.
+## Congratulations!!!
+You have successfully accomplished Lab 1.

-####Let's recap what you've accomplished thus far:
+#### Let's recap what you've accomplished thus far:

 - Verified your Docker version
 - Downloaded and ran your first Docker container
 - Downloaded two new Docker images to run locally on your development VM
 - Logged into the IBM Containers command line

-###Time to continue with lab 2 - Running Docker Images in IBM Containers
+### Time to continue with [Lab 2 - Docker Web Apps, running on IBM Containers](2-Running-Docker-Images-in-IBM-Containers.md)